-In this particular embodiment the container 1 forming the main support for the beach umbrella, has a substantially cubic shape, made from a heavy canvas or plastic material, so that it can be filled with sand.
+In this particular embodiment the container 1 forming 55 the main support for the beach umbrella, has a substantially cubic shape, made from a heavy canvas or plastic material, so that it can be filled with sand.
 In case water is to be used as stabiliser a doughnut shaped bag 15 of waterproof material can be inserted in the container.
+60

 The top part 2 of the container has an opening closed by a zip fastener 3 which allows the container 1 to be filled or emptied.
 A tubular member or sleeve 4 is arranged centrally on the top part 2 of the container 1 and has an internal diameter large enough to receive an 65 umbrella shaft with a loose fit.
 The tubular member or sleeve 4 is preferably made of the same material as the container.
-The bottom part 5 of the container has a brella shaft to be pushed therethrough.
+The bottom part 5 of the container has a reinforced slot 6 wide enough to allow the beach umbrella shaft to be pushed therethrough.

-In some cases it is advantageous to facilitate filling of the container 1 by providing the four vertical edges with sleeves or pockets 7 retaining four vertical rods 8, which not only serve to stabilize the collapsible container 1 while it is filled, but can also serve as supports for a table top 13, which may be placed on top of the container after it has been filled.
+In some cases it is advantageous to facilitate filling of the container 1 by providing the four vertical edges with sleeves or pockets 7 retaining four vertical rods 8, which not only serve to stabilize the collapsible container 1 while its filled, but can also serve as supports for a table top 13, which may be placed on top of the container after it has been filled.